jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 STEP-BY-STEP INSTRUCTIONS:

-Step 1: In the left sidebar, open Workspaces (older builds label this Projects) and click your workspace: "[Your Business Name] - Tableland Copilot".
-This returns you to the workspace's main screen.
-(Do NOT click inside an existing conversation — you need the Project's main view.)
+Step 1: In the left sidebar, find your workspace: "[Your Business Name] - Tableland Copilot" (under Workspaces; older builds say Projects).
+Do NOT type into an existing conversation.

-**Step 2: On the Project's main screen you'll see a text input field at the bottom (the same field you use to start any new conversation inside this Project).
-This will create a NEW conversation.**
+**Step 2: Click the "+" next to the workspace name.
+A NEW, empty conversation opens inside the workspace.
+(No "+" visible?
+Open the workspace and use the message field at the bottom of its main screen.)**

-**Step 3: Click the text input field so it's active.**
+**Step 3: Click the message field so it's active.**

 **Step 4: Copy this ENTIRE prompt below and paste it into that text field:**